Where votes are still being counted

 Close races often take days or weeks to settle.
 In most states, vote counts aren’t official until weeks after Election Day.
 But this year, the delays in counting have been amplified by unprecedented levels of mail-in voting.

-[Here's what we know about key states that are still counting ballots]

 Each state sets its own laws for processing and handling mail ballots and provisional ballots, although almost all have at least a week to finish counting.
 Pennsylvania has until Nov.
 11. Florida has two weeks.
 Michigan has almost three.
+Here’s what we know so far about the key states that are still counting.

 Presidential battlegrounds